-To enable and use custom attributes for APM, follow the procedure for your APM agent:
+To enable and use custom attributes for APM, follow the procedure for your agent:

 Our Infrastructure monitoring lets you create custom attributes that are used to annotate the data from the infrastructure agent.
-You can use this metadata to build filter sets, group your results, and annotate your data.
+You can use this metadata to filter your entities, group your results, and annotate your data.

 Mobile agents include API calls to record custom attributes:

 - For an overview of mobile monitoring custom data, see Insert custom events and attributes